TomGeorgi/Ubiquitous-Computing/Laboratory_One/Documentation.md

     Give a short overview about the IO of Arduino, what pins are and what kind of pins are there and how to use them.

 -
     Pins A0 to A5 are **analog** inputs with a resolution of 10 bits.
 These pins are connected to an ADC (Analog-Digital-Converter) whose output is fed into the microcontroller itself.
 The value of the individual pins can be read using e.g. `analogRead(A0)`.
-This means you can read values between 0 and 1023 according to the voltage which is applied to said pins.
+This means you can read values between 0 and 1023 according toe the voltage which is applied to said pins.
 You read 0 when 0V are applied to a pin and 1023 when 5V are supplied.

 -
     Pins 1 to 13 are **digital** In- and Outputs.
 Use `digitalRead(4)` when using the pin as an input and `digitalWrite(4)` when using it as an output.
 Pins 0 and 1 are intended to use for serial communication (0 -> **RX**, 1 -> **TX**).
 All other pins are regular but pins 3/5/6/9/10/11 are additonally capable of generating **PWM** signals.